-Two multicentric field trials were conducted with batches of intermediate potency.
+Two multicentric field trials were conducted with batches of intermediate potency, except for the Chlamydophila felis component which was below the minimum.
 In the first one, the basic vaccination schedule was applied and the second consisted of the booster vaccination being given.
 In both studies efficacy was based on serology, except for the recombinant FeLV component because of the absence of seroconversion.
 No animals of the minimum recommended age were included in the study.